-While a focus on tactics is essential, it is not an organization's first priority.
-An organization must first set broad goals that reflect the values and beliefs of its founders, leaders or members and that incorporate its mission and purposes.
-These goals must be clear in order to focus planning.
-An organization will also need to establish intermediate goals that more closely state what it will accomplish over time and that embed a strategic vision of what is feasible to accomplish.
+While a focus on tactics is essential, it is not an organizations' first priority.
+Organizations must first set broad goals that reflect the values and beliefs of its founders, leaders, or members.
+These basic goals incorporate the mission and purposes of the organization, and they must be clear in order to focus planning.
+An organization will also need to establish intermediate goals that more closely state what the organization will accomplish over time.
+These intermediate goals must embed a strategic vision of what is feasible to accomplish.

 There is nothing mysterious about strategy, though it is often difficult to think strategically.
-Strategy is not a single decision, but rather a confluence of decisions; the selection of key objectives and appropriate targets, an understanding of needed constituencies and resources and decisions on which tactics to use and when.
-More than two thousand years ago, Sun Tzu taught that strategy emerges from understanding the adversary (its goals, strategy, strengths and weaknesses), understanding ourselves (our allies, what are our strengths and limits) and understanding the terrain (where a battle will be fought).
-The adversary's tactics are a key component to its strategy and knowledge of such tactics aids us in counteracting them.
+Strategy is not a single decision, but rather a confluence of decisions: the selection of key objectives and appropriate targets, an understanding of the constituencies and resources needed, and decisions on which tactics to use and when.
+More than two thousand years ago, Sun Tzu taught that strategy emerges from understanding the adversary (what are its goals, strategy, strengths and weaknesses), understanding ourselves (who are our allies, what are our strengths and limits), and understanding the terrain (where will the battle be fought).
+The adversary's tactics are a key component to his strategy, and knowledge of such tactics aids us in counteracting them.
 What we can accomplish, including which tactics we know and which we can successfully implement, will affect the formation of our strategy.
-Tactical thinking is therefore a critical component of strategic thinking.
+Therefore, tactical thinking is critical component of strategic thinking.

-A tactic is a specific action that one takes within a strategy and a way to organize our resources to effect change in the world.
-A tactic may be an activity, a system or even an institution in one situation and a technique in another.
-Tactics will manifest themselves differently depending on the size, capability and resources of the organization.
+A tactic is a specific action that one takes within a strategy.
+Tactics are the ways that we organize our resources to effect change in the world.
+A tactic may be an activity, a system or even an institution in one situation and a technique in another context.
+Tactics will manifest themselves differently depending on the size, capability and resources available.
 Tactics embody how one goes about making change, while a strategy involves decisions on which tactics to use, which targets deserve focus and which resources can be employed.
 Our knowledge of tactics also shapes the strategy we choose.

-Tactical thinking is essential to an effective struggle for human rights.
-Let me describe this reasoning in greater detail.
+Tactical thinking is essential to effective struggle for human rights.
+Let me describe this reasoning in more detail.

-What we know how to do influences what we think is possible to do; tactics help determine strategy.
+1. What we know how to do influences what we think is possible to do; tactics help determine strategy.
 I don't want to be overly deterministic here.
 Innovations happen all through human history whenever someone creates a new response to a problem.
-Nonetheless, human history is full of examples where the same solution is tried over and over again without success, or where a new tactic replaces an old one.
+Nonetheless, human history is full of examples where the same solution is tried over and over again without success, or where a new tactic overcomes an old one.
 Two good examples come from military history: 1) the development of the Greek phalanx, which created a system of fighting that overcame the traditional reliance on disorganized but overwhelming horse warriors, and 2) the incorporation of the long bow into the English armies of Henry V, which overcame the heavily armored knights.
 Tactical innovation paved the way to new strategic opportunities.

 Similarly, when our thinking about how we can act is narrowly defined, we restrict our views of what is possible to accomplish.
-I rejected a lot of good advice during the baby food campaign because I did not know how to carry out the activities suggested - and couldn't afford to pay those who did!
+I remember rejecting lots of good advice during the baby food campaign because I did not know how to carry out the activities suggested-and couldn't afford to pay the salary of those who did!

-Different tactics are effective against different targets.
+2. Different tactics are effective against different targets.